lemniscat-devops/doc/doc/docs/index.md

 Ultimately, I realized that this was my calling.
 I believed in the importance of advocating for DevOps, even if it meant convincing one person at a time.

-### The Cloud as a opportunity to break down the wall
+### The Cloud as an opportunity to break down the wall

 Then, with the advent of the Cloud in my work environment, my enthusiasm was reignited.
 "This is fantastic!
 We finally have an opportunity to break down the wall."
 The cloud allowed us to provision technical infrastructures quickly, reducing constraints related to complexity and deployment time.
 This was beneficial for developers who could expect to deliver their work more rapidly.
 Additionally, the platform approach of these environments also greatly simplified tasks for our system and network administrators.